ni/custom-grpc-drivers/Examples/niDAQmx/NI-DAQmx Measurement/README.md

 # NI-DAQmx Measurement

-This is a measurement plug-in example that demonstrates how to measure a finite single frequency sample an NI DAQmx.
+This is a measurement plug-in example that demonstrates how to measure a finite single frequency sample using an NI DAQmx (e.g. PXIe-6621).

 Specify values for Maximum and Minimum Measurement Time, CI Frequency Measurement Time and Read Timeout.
 The measured single frequency sample value will be displayed in the Data indicator.

-### Features
+## Features

 - Uses the custom gRPC NI-DAQmx LabVIEW API
 - Pin-aware, supporting one task and one pin